young1329/eeboard/Readme.txt

 Digilentinc - Waveforms must be installed first

-copy "eeboard" foler under "Python27/Lib/site-packages"
+copy "eeboard" to any folder you like ex) /home/eeboard and set PYTHONPATH environment variable ex) export PYTHONPAHT=$PYTHONPAHT;/home/eeboard   on ubuntu

 .
 |-- Readme.txt   : this file